Thixotropy: Applications

 Many kinds of paints and inks—e.g., plastisols used in silkscreen textile printing—exhibit thixotropic qualities.
 In many cases it is desirable for the fluid to flow sufficiently to form a uniform layer, then to resist further flow, thereby preventing sagging on a vertical surface.
 Some other inks, such as those used in CMYK-type process printing, are designed to regain viscosity even faster, once they are applied, in order to protect the structure of the dots for accurate color reproduction.

+There are several methods to using thixotropy; one method, the most popular way, is to use a two-phase mixture to model to allow the mixture to continue without added equations entering when thixotropy is working through its process on the different materials.

 Thixotropic ink (along with a gas pressurized cartridge and special shearing ball design) is a key feature of the Fisher Space Pen, used for writing during zero gravity space flights by the US and Russian space programs.

 Solder pastes used in electronics manufacturing printing processes are thixotropic.

 Thread-locking fluid is a thixotropic adhesive that cures anaerobically.

 Thixotropy has been proposed as a scientific explanation of blood liquefaction miracles such as that of Saint Januarius in Naples.

 Semi-solid casting processes such as thixomoulding use the thixotropic property of some alloys (mostly light metals like magnesium).
 Within certain temperature ranges and with appropriate preparation, an alloy can be put into a semi-solid state, which can be injected with less shrinkage and better overall properties than by normal injection molding.

 Fumed silica is commonly used as a rheology agent to make otherwise low-viscous fluids thixotropic.
 Examples range from foods to epoxy resin in structural bonding applications like fillet joints.

+Common use

+Thixotropy has shown to be useful in many ways concerning cement paste.
+The thixotropy allows the cement to be broken down in a way that allows the user to slowly put down the paste in a controlled manner so it can then be set and dry.

+Thixotropy is also used in drilling fluids due to their rheological makeup.
+This however is connected to drilling hydraulics and how thixotropy affects the process of hydraulics.

+Negative effects

+While thixotropy has been seen to benefit in areas pertaining to clay and cement, the material also comes with many harmful effects.
+To try and prevent thixotropy from fracturing the sustainability of the concrete, catatonic polymer began to be used in order to counteract the thixotropy, however this agent is needed in order to allow the mixing of the clay and cementitious material.
+There is now no true way to counteract the effect of thixotropy while also allowing it to break down the materials in the cement and clay.